doughagey/FootballDoodling/README.md

   recorded properly in the output file.
 - To submit/record any event click on the Submit button.
 If you make a mistake, just don't click Submit
 - Once submit is clicked the last completed event will be recorded
+- After the data is graphed you can use the Plotly camera toolbar object to export the graph to a .png file
+- The exported csv file will get written over each time so rename it if you want to keep the data that is there
+- You can write up a quick script to imprort the .csv data into a database or use as is for your own graphing purposes

+Have fun!!!

 ## Examples